How to Study for the GRE

-b) Do questions to focus on your weaknesses.
+b) Do questions to focus on your weaknesses as revealed through the error log app.
 Really try to understand the process of how to solve questions: you’ll find a lot of examples online.
 Ask yourself why certain techniques are used, and why your initial instinct may be wrong.

 Don’t worry about speed, that comes with being confident and fluent in the techniques.
 As the old Army saying goes, “Slow is smooth and smooth is fast.”
 Focus on being smooth in your application of techniques.